-The first talk (September 2023) & last 3 talks (March – May 2024) will be held in person at St Paul’s Church (CT1 1NH).
-For additional information on this new venue please click here.
+The first two talks (September and October 2025) & last 3 talks (March – May 2026) will be held in person at St Paul’s Church (CT1 1NH).
+For additional information on this venue please click here.

 Non-CHAS members are very welcome to attend any in-person talk for a one-off fee of £3.